-- (1) The site senior executive must- - (a) develop and maintain a management structure for the mine in a way that allows development and
+- (1) The site senior executive must-

-(b) document the management structure.
+- (a) develop and maintain a management structure for the mine in a way that allows development and implementation of the safety and health management system; and

-(2) The document must-
+- (b) document the management structure.

-- state the responsibilities of the site senior executive; and (a) - (b) state the responsibilities and competencies required for senior positions in the structure; and - (c) state the names of the persons holding the senior positions and their competencies; and - (d) provide for a competent person to perform the duties of a supervisor while the supervisor is absent.
+- (2) The document must- - (a) state the responsibilities of the site senior executive; and - (b) state the responsibilities and competencies required for senior positions in the structure; and - (c) state the names of the persons holding the senior positions and their competencies; and - (d) provide for a competent person to perform the duties of a supervisor while the supervisor is absent.